FrederikNorlyk/svelte-budget-planner/README.md

 ### What can it do?
 🛑 This project is still very much a work in progress.

 The budget planner allows you to manage your expenses in a simple user interface.
 The application keeps track of payment dates, which it uses to calculate the required account balances, to avoid overdrawing.

+### Try it out
+I'm hosting the app [here on Vercel](https://svelte-budget-planner.vercel.app/).
+You can sign in using your GitHub account or as a demo user.

 ### Installation
-I'm hosting the app [here on Vercel](https://vercel.com/).
 To link the application with your Vercel PostgreSQL database, run the following commands:
 [Read more](https://vercel.com/docs/cli)
 ```
 pnpm i -g vercel